Advanced Therapies Skills Training Network

-Coordinating industry skills demand and training providers, we deliver high impact physical and digital training courses in advanced therapy and vaccine manufacturing.
+Coordinating industry skills demand and training providers, we deliver high impact physical and digital training courses in advanced therapies and vaccine manufacturing.

-Aimed at the current advanced therapies and vaccine manufacturing industry workforce, academics and those enrolled in Further and Higher Education, our courses provide basic, practical training in sterile manufacturing, working in a cleanroom environment, aseptic techniques, lab skills plus Good Manufacturing Practice (GMP) and Good Laboratory Practice (GLP) training within an industrial setting.
+Aimed at the current advanced therapies and vaccine manufacturing industry workforce, academics, and those enrolled in Further and Higher Education, our courses provide basic practical training in sterile manufacturing, Good Manufacturing Practice (GMP) and Good Laboratory Practice (GLP) within an industrial setting, and bioprocessing.

 Contact and Information

 To find out more about future ATSTN training courses, please contact: Nathan.Barnett@glasgow.ac.uk